 STAGE 6: Assemble Flue Pipes together ensuring seams are in line.
 Secure each joint with three rivets or self-tapping screws.
-Flue Pipes must
+Flue Pipes must be assembled with crimped ends down (towards heater).

-STAGE 7: Place Ceiling Plate over heater flue spigot, ensuring the folded edge up stands are facing ceiling
+STAGE 7: Place Ceiling Plate over heater flue spigot, ensuring the folded edge up stands are facing ceiling.

-STAGE 8: From the roof, lower Flue Pipes through Outer Casing into position.
-Ensure not to scratch the Hi Therm Flue coating.
-The Hi Therm
+From the roof, lower Flue Pipes through Outer Casing into position.
+Ensure not to scratch the hi-therm Flue coating.
+The hi-therm Coating can be touched up with an approved Spray can (Stovebright).
+NOTE: Some fires require the crimped end of the flue that fits into the STAGE 8:

-Coating can be touched up with an approved Spray can (Stovebright).
-NOTE: Some fires require the crimped end of the flue that fits into the Fires flue spigot to be trimmed back to from a snug fit.
+Fires flue spigot to be trimmed back to from a snug fit.
 Seal flue to Fire box spigot.

-STAGE 9: From the roof, slide the Inner Casing into the Outer Casing, around the flue, until it rests 12mm above ceiling level on the Swage

-Ring of the Outer Casing.
+STAGE 9: From the roof, slide the Inner Casing into the Outer Casing, around the flue, until it rests 12mm above ceiling level on the Swage Ring of the Outer Casing.

-STAGE 10:

-Before securing the Outer Casing Slip Extension to the Outer Casing with three rivets or self tapping screws, ensure the Flue Pipes extends above the top of the Outer Casing Slip Extension 145mm APPROX. The fitment of the Cowl, Flashing Cone and Flue is required to form a seal by the flange on the Cowl.
+STAGE 10: Before securing the Outer Casing Slip Extension to the Outer Casing with three rivets or self tapping screws, ensure the Flue Pipes extends above the top of the Outer Casing Slip Extension 145mm APPROX. The fitment of the Cowl, Flashing Cone and Flue is required to form a seal by the flange on the Cowl.
 Adjust Slip Extension to obtain this measurement.
 If minimum roof penetration heights described earlier can not be achieved, add sufficient stainless steel Flue Pipe.